-Kevan Main is Manager for the Marine & Freshwater Aquaculture Research Program and has lead Mote's aquaculture research programs since 2001.
-Dr. Main was awarded the Mote Eminent Scholar Chair in Fisheries and Aquaculture in June 2013.
-She directs the operations at Mote’s 200-acre field station, Mote Aquaculture Research Park, in eastern Sarasota County.
+Dr. Kevan Main has led Mote's aquaculture research programs since 2001.
+She is Director of Mote’s 200-acre field station, Mote Aquaculture Research Park, in eastern Sarasota County.
+Dr. Main served as the Mote Eminent Scholar Chair in Fisheries and Aquaculture from 2013 through 2016.
 In 2012, Dr. Main was served as the President of the World Aquaculture Society.
 Her research interests are in developing sustainable aquaculture methods to produce marine fish, sturgeon, shrimp, abalone, and corals through aquaculture.
 Dr. Main received her Ph.D. from Florida State University and has more than 30 years of experience in the aquaculture of tropical and subtropical fish and invertebrates from around the world.
-She has published 7 books and more than 50 peer-reviewed publications and has traveled to aquaculture facilities throughout Asia, Europe and the United States.
-In 2016, Dr. Main was recognized as a “White House Champion of Change for Sustainable Seafood.”.
+She has published seven books and more than 80 peer-reviewed publications and has traveled to aquaculture facilities throughout Asia, Europe and the United States.
+In 2016, Dr. Main was recognized as a “White House Champion of Change for Sustainable Seafood."

 Ph.D.
 Biological Sciences, Florida State University